Blac Chyna Sizzles In A Sheer Leopard-Print Bodysuit & Heels: ‘Swipe Up OnlyFans’

 She also shared a caption in a bold, black font as she urged her 16.4 million Instagram followers to check out her OnlyFans page.
 The Real Blac Chyna star asked fans to “swipe up” as she shared a link to her account.

-But this isn’t the first time Blac has showed off plenty of skin on her Instagram account recently.
+This isn’t the first time Blac has showed off plenty of skin on her Instagram account.
 She previously joined forces with rapper LoLa Monroe for a jaw dropping upload last month.

 They both slipped into seriously tiny pink bikinis for the snap Blac shared to her main account.
 That sizzling photo showed the duo in very similar bright two-pieces with matching high heels.
 They proudly revealed their fit and toned bodies while they posed for the camera in their swimwear.